Py4Phy/PHY432/modules/git/Git_basics.md

    ```

 2. Traditionally, git used the name "master" for the main branch of
    the work.
-However, this name is falling rapidly out of favor so we
+However, this name is falling rapidly out of favor and
+   newer version of git default to the name **"main"**.

+   If you have a version of git that insists on "master", rename our
-   rename our branch to "main":
+   branch to "main":

    ```bash
    git branch -M main